dewall3/nice_warm_coffee/README.md

 ## Sensors and Actors

 ### I2C Grid-Eye IR Camera
 Used to measure the temperature of the coffee.
-The IR temperature sensor will only read the surface temperature, which tends to be lower due to the interface with the air.
-To account for this, we looked at temperature from the IR thermometer vs temperature from a submerged thermometer and applied a correction factor to compensate.

 ### I2C PMOD TMP3
 The TMP3 sensor is used to measure temperature within the hot plate to give an estimate of the danger level of touching the hot plate.